fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 * ** source:** FusionCharts Data Model

 ```
-visualizationObj.Data.source = source; //Source is an instance of the DataModel
+visualizationObj.Data.Source = dataSource; //dataSource is an instance of the DataModel
 ```

 * **CategoryField**(string field_name)